Demographics of Canada: Canadians as ethnic group by province

 All citizens of Canada are classified as "Canadians" as defined by Canada's nationality laws.
 "Canadian" as an ethnic group has since 1996 been added to census questionnaires for possible ancestral origin or descent.
 "Canadian" was included as an example on the English questionnaire and "Canadien" as an example on the French questionnaire.
 The majority of respondents to this selection are from the eastern part of the country that was first settled.
 Respondents generally are visibly European (Anglophones and Francophones) and no longer self-identify directly with their ethnic ancestral origins.
-This response is attributed to a multitude of reasons such as generational distance from ancestral lineage, intermarriage with variety of ethnic groups, and loss of ancestral language.
+This response is attributed to a multitude of reasons such as generational distance from ancestral lineage, intermarriage with a variety of ethnic groups, and loss of ancestral language.